o-ran-sc/o-du-l2/docs/api-docs.rst

       c.
 DL RRC Message Response - Informs DU APP if a DL RRC Message was successfuly processed at RLC and sent to MAC.

+3. DU APP - O1 Interface

+   a.
+DU sends alarms to O1 for cell up and cell down events using the alarm interface API